meob/db2txt/README.md

 # db2txt
-Useful SQL scripts for DBA and DEV.
+Useful SQL scripts for DBAs and DEVs.

 These pure SQL, simple, textual, database configuration and statistics scripts can be used from any client to extract most intresting information for DBAs and DEVs.
-Currently MySQL, PostgreSQL, Oracle, ClickHouse scripts are available.
+Currently MySQL, PostgreSQL, Oracle, ClickHouse, and SQL Server scripts are available.

 ## Sections